dead-claudia/thallium/lib/dom/README.md

 - `opts.preload` - An optional function to run before each load.
 - `opts.prerun` - An optional function to run after each load.
 - `opts.postrun` - An optional function to run after each run.
-- `opts.error` - A function to run on error,.
+- `opts.error` - A function to run on error.
 - `opts.thallium` - The Thallium instance to use, defaults to the global one.

 And as a shorthand, no `opts` implies the default opts, and if you pass an